wen-jams/bsavi/docs/source/class_examples.rst

     chains = planck.drop(columns=['p(k)', 'cl_tt', 'cl_ee'])
     class_results = planck[['p(k)', 'cl_tt', 'cl_ee']]

 Read in the ``.paramnames`` file that was included with the data.
-This is a list of each parameter and the corresponding LaTeX code.
-We will make a dictionary of these labels which will be used later.
+This is a list of each parameter's name in both plain text and LaTeX. ``load_params`` will return a dictionary of these labels which we will use later.

 .. code-block:: python